 What Changed for AWWA Class F Flanges?

-For 22″ AWWA Class-F flanges, the bolt hole diameter specification has been revised:
+For 22″ AWWA Class-F flanges, the diameter of bolt specification was revised (affecting the bolt hole diameter):

 Background: AWWA C207 and C228 Standards

-- Dimensions — outside diameter, inside diameter, bolt hole circle, bolt hole diameter, and thickness
+- Dimensions — outside diameter, inside diameter, bolt hole circle, resultant bolt hole diameter (based on bolt diameter), and thickness

 - Pressure classes — Classes B (SB) through F (SF), covering pressure ratings from 86 psi up to 300 psi.
 There is also Class SA, which covers a 50 psi pressure rating.